federicomariamassari/udacity-sfend/projects/p4/p4-radar-target-generation-and-detection.md

 ### 2D CA-CFAR

+To remove clutter from unwanted sources such as non-target objects and radar thermal noise, I proceed to implement a 2D Cell-Averaging Constant False Alarm Rate (CA-CFAR) algorithm [3].
+I start from a matrix of zeros the size of the Range-Doppler Map, and replace the null values in the submatrix starting at the top-left, and ending at the bottom-right, CUT cell with the corresponding content from the RDM [4].
+The resulting matrix is the input for the 2D CA-CFAR.

 #### Training and Guard Cells

 Choosing an appropriate number of training and guard cells in the range and Doppler dimensions involves balancing speed and accuracy: a too small number of cells will disregard important information on the noise and may not prevent spillover from the cell under test; a too large number will instead significantly increase computational time.
 In this project, I set the number of training cells to 6 (range) and 4 (Doppler), and the number of guard cells to 3 (both dimensions).
 As a result, on a MacBook Pro M1 Max (64GB RAM) the 2D CA-CFAR algorithm yields the desired output in ~1 second with JIT compilation.